jd41/sphinx-test/docs/index.rst

 Test hoverxref+include+replace: test hoverxref: |replace_hoverxref|

-   These new roles are alias of the ``ref`` role and works in the same.
+See :hoverxref:`gltest_glossary:replace_hoverxref` for more detailed information about this and other examples.

-   See :ref:`gltest_glossary:replace_hoverxref` for more detailed information about this and other examples.
+Test reference to something unresolved: |thisdoesntexist|

 ===================
  replace_hovexref